 - Label this data using an Oracle (A human or machine that can provide accurate labels)

-- Repeat steps 2-4 until you exhaust all the data, achieve an acceptable model performance, or hit a time / budget constraint.
+- Repeat steps 2-4 until all data is exhausted, acceptable model performance is achieved, or time / budget constraints are reached.

 Types of Active Learning

 This is the most popular approach, commonly used when working on Active Learning projects.

 The idea is that given a large pool of unlabeled data, the model is initially trained on a labeled subset of it.
 These training samples are then removed from the pool, and the remaining pool is queried for the most informative data repetitively.
 Each time data is fetched and labeled, it is removed from the pool and the model trains upon it.
 Slowly, the pool is exhausted as the model queries data, understanding the data distribution and structure better.
 This approach, however, is highly memory-consuming.

 The approach relies on moving through the dataset sample by sample.
 Each time a new sample is presented to the model, it is determined whether this sample needs to be queried for its label.
 However since not all of the data is available, the performance over time is often not at par with the pool based approach, as the samples that may be queried may not be optimal, providing the most information for our active learner.